ovidiujordache/DAV_CA1/README.md

+linkf of datasets.csv are in description.
+To run code  out of the box:
+1. Unzip data folder.
+2. code looks for ../data/name_of_file.csv --two levels deep.
+3. In  /main/ __init__.py  is  where imports live and code
+5. list of all installed packages can be found in dav_ca1_packages_list.txt or dav_ca1_packages_list.yml 6.Link to files provided on OneDrive

 HYPOTHESIS: When ECONOMY IS DOWN [files:(live register, poverty rates)]  CRIME  IS  UP [files:(crimes_in_ireland)].
 Also when ECONOMY IS DOWN, CULTURE IS UP [files:(third_level_entrance,expenditure_on_culture)].
 When ECONOMY IS BOOMING CULTURE AND ART IS DOWN.
 As a vivid example, during the height of the Celtic Tiger in 2002,